 2021 Team DHT

 Alison fell in love with horses as a little girl and started competing as soon as she had her family convinced.
-She began my career showing POAs, winning multiple World Championships in a variety of disciplines, but took a particular liking to the speed events.
+She began her career showing POAs, winning multiple World Championships in a variety of disciplines, but took a particular liking to the speed events.
 One thing led to another, and her parents ended up getting a “real horse” and let her try her hand at the youth rodeo scene.
-Alison had a ton of success there as well, and ended up becoming very passionate about the sport of rodeo.
+Alison had a ton of success there as well and ended up becoming very passionate about the sport of rodeo.
 Throughout her rodeo career since then, she has won and placed at several big barrel races and rodeos, claiming multiple buckles, saddles, and more.
 She compete year round, and tends to live on the road during the summer.
-Today, Alison travels throughout the Mid-West to various barrel races and rodeo associations to compete at the highest level whenever she can get away from her day job, as a Radiologic Technologist.
-This job gives her the flexibility to pursue her rodeo career, with hopes to get back to training horses in the near future as well.
-Besides that job, she also run a small business to promote the products that she uses and endorses.
-Between all of that she stays very busy, but wouldn’t have it any other way.
+Today, Alison travels throughout the Mid-West to various barrel races and rodeo associations to compete at the highest level whenever she can get away from her day job as a Radiologic Technologist.
+This job gives her the flexibility to pursue her rodeo career with hopes to get back to training horses in the near future as well.
+Besides that job, she also runs a small business to promote the products that she uses and endorses.
+Between all of that she stays very busy and wouldn’t have it any other way.

 Alysha is a North Texas based photographer that specializes in equine photography.
 She will do everything from fine art, one-on-one horse and rider sessions, equine sports, rodeo photography, and commercial photography.
 Alysha is also an avid barrel racer and performance horse breeder.
 Her goal with her photography is to capture images with a feeling attached to them and is a firm believer that each moment with your horse is special wether it’s in or out of the arena.

 See more of Alysha’s photography at www.alyshabenitezphotography.com or find her on Facebook and Instagram @AlyshaBenitezPhotography